-Want to check out CDC information and updates?
-Visit https://covid.cdc.gov/covid-data-tracker/#county-view
+Want to check out CDC information and updates on COVID-19?
+Visit the CDC website.

-Driftless Pass School currently offers an alternative to public school for students whose needs are difficult to meet in traditional public school classrooms, even with supports of accommodations and modifications.
+Driftless Pass School currently offers an alternative to public school for students whose needs are difficult to meet in traditional public-school classrooms, even with support of accommodations and modifications.
 We have served and partnered with eight districts within La Crosse, Monroe, Vernon, and Crawford counties.
-Students who enroll at Driftless Pass may display challenging behaviors due to mental health needs, experienced trauma, Reaction Attachment Disorder or a diagnosis of Developmental Disability as well as Autism Spectrum Disorders.
-Students may also have associated medical issues such as a seizure disorder that can complicate the education program.
+Students who enroll at Driftless Pass may display challenging behaviors due to mental health needs, experienced trauma, Reaction Attachment Disorder or a diagnosis of Developmental Disability as well as autism spectrum disorders.
+Students may also have associated medical issues such as seizure disorder that can complicate the education program.

 All of our employees are required to be certified in Non-Violent Crisis Prevention and Intervention (CPI) annually, as well as CPR and First Aid.
 Catholic Charities has a CPI and CPR/First Aid trainer on staff who frequently offers training.
 In addition, staff are trained in trauma informed care and active shooter training, HIPPA, mandated reporting, Comprehensive Community Services (CCS), Children’s Long-Term Waiver Support (CLTS Waiver), Autism, and the basics of Sign Language.